Feacur/game_prototype/README.md

    N.B. code expects `assets` folder right at the current working directory

 > IDE:
 1) open ST4 or VSCode
+   tip: it's best to prepare environment beforehand, rather than at each build
+   to do so launch `open_sublime.bat` or `open_vscode.bat`
 2) launch one of the build/debug/run commands
    N.B. debugging in Sublime Text relies on [RemedyBG](https://remedybg.itch.io/remedybg)